SamB440/ForcePack/README.md

 Available to download on:
 - [Modrinth](https://modrinth.com/plugin/forcepack)

+> [!IMPORTANT]
+> This plugin has been de-spigotified!
+Please use Paper instead.
+> Spigot is a hostile platform for developers and users.
+>
 ## Features
 - Support for Paper/Folia, Velocity, Sponge
 - Support for 1.20.3+ multiple resource packs